shorebirdtech/updater/library/README.md

 We use normal rust idioms (e.g. Result) inside the library and then bridge those to C via an explicit stable C API (explicit enums, null pointers for optional arguments, etc).
-The reason for this is that it lets the Rust code feel natural and also gives us maximum flexibility in the future for exposing more in the C API without having to refactor the internals of the library.
+This lets the Rust code feel natural and also gives us maximum flexibility in the future for exposing more in the C API without having to refactor the internals of the library.

 https://docs.rust-embedded.org/book/interoperability/rust-with-c.html
 are docs on how to use Rust from C (what we're doing).